MichaelLangbein/webglExperiments/README.md

     - when same data, in form of an attribute, is part of two Bundles, the Context mistakenly doesn't upload data the second time.
     - I've for now solved this with a randomized hash for attributes, but now the hash is no longer idempotent.
 Is that a problem?
       - better: integrate variableName & variableType into hash.
+  - GridFitting:
+    - instead of maximum-distance, use maximum-angle from line.